Boosting Your Mental Health

 Do you feel down?

-Like heart disease and diabetes, clinical depression is an illness.
-Depression may
+Like heart disease and diabetes, clinical depression is an illness that can be treated.

-be the result of a chemical imbalance in the brain, heredity, a stressful life change,
+Depression may be the result of a chemical imbalance in the brain, heredity, a stressful

-or medication.
+life change, or medicine.
 It could be a combination of these.
-It may develop after a particular
+It may develop after

-event or for no apparent reason.
-It can also be secondary to another underlying medical
+a particular event or for no apparent reason.
+It can also be secondary to another

-problem (for example, hypothyroidism) or a consequence of using drugs or alcohol.
+underlying medical problem (for example, hypothyroidism) or a consequence of using

 Many people don't realize that they have depression.
 To help determine whether you